I Want To...

 - Referral forms from your physician (if required by your insurance carrier)

 - Co-pay or deductible

 - Pre-admission form (if not previously submitted)

-It is the policy of Howard County General Hospital to provide services to all persons regardless of your age, gender, race, national origin, religion, sexual orientation or disabilities.
+It is the policy of Howard County General Hospital to provide services to all persons regardless of your age, gender, race, national origin, religion, sexual orientation, gender identity, or disabilities.
 This non-discrimination policy applies to all facilities and programs of the hospital.

 It is very important to keep an open line of communication between yourself and your care givers.
 Do not be afraid to ask questions and involve your family if necessary.

 We recommend that you bring with you a current list of medications you are taking.
 The list should include all prescription drugs, over-the-counter medications, vitamins and herbal remedies.
 Contact your primary care physician with any concerns you may have prior to your hospitalization.
 You should know your medication and why you are taking it.
 Always question your care giver when given a medication you are unsure of.